1Password/solutions/migration/README.md

 ### Limitations

-**This script only migrates LastPass Sites**.
-It will not migrate credit cards, secure notes, or any other item type.
-You might consider extracting secure notes (all of which have the URL `http://sn` in the LastPass export file) into its own .csv file and use the [LastPass importer at 1Password.com](https://support.1password.com/import-lastpass/), which does handle Secure Notes.
-Imported secure notes will be tagged with the LastPass folder they were a part of, allowing you to use a 1Password application to move imported secure notes to the appropriate vault based on the tag.
+**This script only migrates LastPass Sites, Credit Card items, Bank Account items, and Secure Note items**.
+Other types of secure notes will have to be migrated by other means.

 **Migrations will not include TOTP secrets when LastPass CLI is the data source**.
 The LastPass CLI does not include TOTP secrets in it's exports.
 Therefore if you use the CLI->CLI migration mode, you will have to manually migrate your TOTP secrets.